folletto95/Meshtastic-device/README.md

 This project is is currently in beta-testing - if you have questions please [join our discussion forum](https://meshtastic.discourse.group/).

+If you speak Italian here is the telegram channel http://t.me/meshtastic_italia

 This software is 100% open source and developed by a group of hobbyist experimenters.
 No warranty is provided, if you'd like to improve it - we'd love your help.
 Please post in the chat.

 ## Supported hardware